 Content Recovery – Session Expired

-Sometimes, you will see a ‘Session expired’ notification …
+Sometimes, you will get a ‘Session expired’ message …

 If you get logged out, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+This allows you to log in again and pick up where you left off …

-WordPress also warns you if the backup of the post you are currently looking at is not the same as the version displayed in the editor and gives you the opportunity to restore your autosaved version.
+WordPress also warns you if the backup of the post you are currently working on is different from the version displayed in the editor and gives you the opportunity to restore the autosaved backup version.

-(’The backup of this post in your browser is different from the version below.’ notice)
+(’The backup of this post in your browser is different from the version below.’ warning)